eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 ### Additional context data for callbacks (ice_c_callbacks_with_context_data.c)

-Sometimes you would like to modify data structures within the callback which are not globally available.
-To facilitate this we implemented functions called `iox_listener_attach_***_event_with_context_data` which allow you to provide an additional void pointer for the callback as second argument.
+Sometimes we would like to modify data structures which are not globally available within the callback.
+To facilitate this we provide the functions called `iox_listener_attach_***_event_with_context_data` which allow to provide an additional void pointer for the callback as second argument.

 The following example is a simplified version of the